 - each year level has a Year Level Coordinator, a senior teacher responsible for their year, who monitor the health and wellbeing of students in their year, and act as a point of contact for students who may need additional support - our English as a second language students are supported through our EAL program, and all cultural and linguistically diverse students are supported to feel safe and included in our school. - we support learning and wellbeing outcomes of students from refugee background through participating in relevant programs and community partnerships (such as with Foundation House), and relevant professional learning (such as trauma-informed teaching practices) - Koorie/First Nations-background students are supported to engage fully in their education, in a positive learning environment that understands and appreciates the strength of Aboriginal and Torres Strait Islander culture.
-We connect all of our Koorie/First Nations-background students to connect with our Marrung Lead (or First Nations champion, or Koorie/First Nations-background Engagement Support Officer, or similar) and ensure they can be included in focused programs at the network, regional and state level - all students in Out of Home Care are supported in accordance with the Department's policy on Supporting Students in Out-of-Home Care including being appointed a Learning Mentor, having an Individual Learning Plan and a Student Support Group (SSG) and being referred to Student Support Services for an Educational Needs Assessment - students with a disability are supported to be able to engage fully in their learning and school activities in accordance with the Department's policy on Students with Disability, such as through reasonable adjustments to support access to learning programs, consultation with families and where required, student support groups and individual education plans - all students at Yarra Hills Secondary College from Year 7 12 will be assisted to develop a Career Action Plan, with targeted goals and support to plan for their future.
+We connect all of our Koorie/First Nations-background students to connect with our Marrung Lead (or First Nations champion, or Koorie/First Nations-background Engagement Support Officer, or similar) and ensure they can be included in focused programs at the network, regional and state level - we provide a positive and respectful learning environment for our students who identify as LGBTIQ+ and follow the Department's policy on LGBTIQ Student Support.
+Our college provides specific education on gender diversity through its Health, and Life Skills, curricula, develops and maintains awareness with specific annual events such as IDAHOBIT-acknowledgement activities, and provides ongoing safe-spaces and forums for LGBTIQ+ students and their allies (such as the PRISM club). - all students in Out of Home Care are supported in accordance with the Department's policy on Supporting Students in Out-of-Home Care including being appointed a Learning Mentor, having an Individual Learning Plan and a Student Support Group (SSG) and being referred to Student Support Services for an Educational Needs Assessment - students with a disability are supported to be able to engage fully in their learning and school activities in accordance with the Department's policy on Students with Disability, such as through reasonable adjustments to support access to learning programs, consultation with families and where required, student support groups and individual education plans - all students at Yarra Hills Secondary College from Year 7 12 will be assisted to develop a Career Action Plan, with targeted goals and support to plan for their future.
 The college assists students to plan their Year 10 work experience, supported by their Career Action Plan - The Wellbeing team will support students in need of extra assistance beyond the Year Level Coordinator and ensure steps are taken to address the needs of students. - The Wellbeing team will undertake health promotion and social skills development in response to needs identified by student wellbeing data, classroom teachers or other school staff, and/or as needed to support local school's network, school region, or state-wide initiatives, each year - The Support and Inclusion (Integration) team will further support students who have funding for disabilities or additional needs and arrange regular student support group meetings to monitor the progress of each student. staff will apply a trauma-informed approach to working with students who have experienced trauma - staff will apply a trauma-informed approach to working with students who have experienced trauma - students enrolled under the Department's international student program are supported in accordance with our legal obligations and Department policy and guidelines at: International Student Program